bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Notes-I-Wish-I-Had-When-I-Started-Learning-Python.md

     except ZeroDivisionError:
         pass

--   <span id="dd14">The `pass` method won't allow you to bypass every single error so you can chain an exception series like so:</span>
+-   <span id="dd14">The `pass` method won’t allow you to bypass every single error so you can chain an exception series like so:</span>

 <!-- -->